metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 }
 ```

-### agent.communication_timeout {#agent-communication_timeout}
+### agent.startup_timeout {#agent-startup_timeout}

-Controls how long the agent lives when there are no connections.
+Controls how long to wait for the agent to finish initialization.

-Each connection has its own heartbeat mechanism, so even if the local application has no
+If initialization takes longer than this value, mirrord exits.

-messages, the agent stays alive until there are no more heartbeat messages.
+Defaults to `60`.

 ### agent.ttl {#agent-ttl}